Venerated words.

 4. Literalism.

 Words are just noise or marks on a page, their only meaning that which we give them.
 Personal and ambiguous, they are labels for those things in our perception that we found important in the frame of expression which imprinted our ontogeny.
-As 'native' phrasal languages are displaces by literacy, they become more powerful, both in societies and in individuals.
-Increasingly seen as the things they represent, their storylines guide us while those less literate are rendered dumb and powerless, disorientated as scriptures replace wisdom.
+As 'native', phrasal languages are displaces by literacy, they become more powerful, both in societies and in individuals.
+Increasingly seen as the things they represent, while their storylines guide us those less literate are rendered dumb and powerless, disorientated as SCRIPTURES replace wisdom.

 Conflating words and meaning, losing sight of where we are, questions and answers turn into endless vicious circles.